foam-framework/foam2/src/foam/nanos/crunch/README.md

 #### Capability
 Capability is the core model of CRUNCH, and describes a task that the user can perform, or a permission they are granted.
-In the liquid use case, they denote a set of actions that a user may or may not perform on an object.
-For more detail, please visit the README under `liquid/crunch/`

 Some important properties on the Capability model are:
 - `id` - A descriptive String id, which will soon be migrated to a Long id (TODO ruby)